“I, your servant, have never eaten at the table of Haman, nor have I graced

-And so, Mary became the mother of our Lord and Saviour by her free consent in collaboration with the Holy Spirit and cooperation with divine grace.
-It was the grace of the Holy Spirit which conferred true merit on her.
+And so, Mary became the mother of our Lord and Savior by her free consent in collaboration with the Holy Spirit and cooperation with divine grace.
+It was the grace of the Holy Spirit that conferred true merit on her.
 By His prompting, Mary acted in the only way acceptable and pleasing to God.
 She could not conceive Jesus physically unless she had first conceived him in her heart.
 Nor could she be the worthy mother of the Son unless she were willing to unite herself to him in his redemptive work in perfect oneness of love for God and human souls and hatred for sin and its ravaging.
-‘In burnt offerings and sin offerings you have taken no pleasure.
+‘In burnt offerings and sin offerings, you have taken no pleasure.
 Then I said, ‘See, I have come to do your will, O God’ (Heb 10:6-9).
-Mary’s consent was as important as her Son’s should be in accord with the Father’s wisdom and righteousness.
-Her consent to bring the Messiah into the world could be honoured by God only because it conformed to His will, just as the Son’s consent to come into the world was honoured by his Father because it conformed to His will.
+Mary’s consent was as important as her Son’s should be in accordance with the Father’s wisdom and righteousness.
+Her consent to bring the Messiah into the world could be honored by God only because it conformed to His will, just as the Son’s consent to come into the world was honored by his Father because it conformed to His will.

-Mary’s faithful assent to the will of God had to follow through her entire life, just as the Son of man’s assent to the will of the Father had to in his life on earth.
+Mary’s faithful assent to the will of God had to follow throughout her entire life, just as the Son of Man’s assent to the will of the Father had to in his life on earth.
 Jesus became the source of our salvation through his perfect obedience to the will of the Father.
 His heavenly Father did designate him to be our eternal High Priest in the order of Melchizedek because he was perfected by learning obedience through suffering for the sake of His love and goodness (Heb 5:8-10).
 Mary had to be perfected in the same way as her Son was in his humanity for God to redefine her motherhood and designate her Mother of the Church.
-(Lk 11:27-28; Jn 19:26-27).

 Mary conceived and bore the Divine Messiah because she was willing to do any good work that God may have prepared in advance for her to do (Eph 2:10).
 Only by her good works of mercy in charity and grace could Mary become the spiritual mother of us all.
-We, her children, must follow in her footsteps, if we hope to conceive Christ in the womb of our souls and be saved.
-Mary willed in a way that God had wanted her to freely will with the help of His grace in conformity to His will which conferred supernatural merit on her act of faith.
-Her consent to the will of God eradicated Eve’s consent to the will of the serpent. “[Mary’s] Yes to God undid the No of sinful Eve” (Text: Alma Redemptoris).
+We, her children, must follow in her footsteps if we hope to conceive Christ in the womb of our souls and be saved.
+Mary willed in a way that God had wanted her to will with the help of His grace in conformity to His will which conferred supernatural merit on her act of faith.
+Her consent to the will of God eradicated Eve’s consent to the will of the serpent.
+Mary’s Yes to God undid the No of sinful Eve.
 By her Fiat, Mary crushed the serpent’s head with her heel, and by her virtuous act of faith, not only did she humiliate the Devil after what he had done to Eve so as to reach Adam, but God’s saving light shone forth into the world.
-All this because God’s light had shone forth from our Blessed Lady’s soul, which magnified His glory (Lk 1:46).
+All this because God’s light had shone forth from our Blessed Handmaid’s soul, which magnified His glory (Lk 1:46).

 Out of Zion, the perfection of beauty,